l2laihub/employee-time-tracking-app/docs/features/time-entry/README.md

 ## Overview

 The Time Entry feature enables employees to track their work hours accurately, manage breaks, and associate their time with specific job locations.
-This feature is fundamental for organizations requiring precise time tracking, break management, and location-based verification of work hours.
+This feature is fundamental for organizations requiring precise time tracking and break management.

 ## Documentation Structure